There are many good reasons to be thoughtful about leftover food.

 If you want to serve cold food for a longer period, arrange to keep it below 40 degrees F. Nestle that pasta salad in a bowl of ice, for example, or keep it in an ice-packed cooler.

-• Red meat should be reheated to a minimum temp of 145 degrees F. Then let it sit for at least three minutes before slicing or eating.
+• Red meat to a minimum temp of 145 degrees F. Then let it sit for at least three minutes before slicing or eating.

-• Ground meats should be reheated to an internal temp of 160 degrees F.
+• Ground meats to an internal temp of 160 degrees F.

-• Poultry needs to reach an internal temp of 165 degrees F.
+• Poultry to reach an internal temp of 165 degrees F.

-• Bring leftover sauces and gravies and soups to a rolling boil.
+• Leftover sauces and gravies and soups to a rolling boil.

 Being savvy about storing and using up leftovers will up your game when it comes to reducing food waste — and it can be kinda fun (and delicious), too.